 The reduction in interest rates and growing appetite for investors to own yielding securities has seen an incredible increase in the issuance of debt.
 The size of outstanding issuance has become much higher and this, combined with the reduction in secondary market turnover, is resulting in much thinner markets and may be the precursor of liquidity shocks.

-Will exchange traded derivatives ever gain enough liquidity to match the current liquidity in the OTC markets, for example rates?
+Will exchange traded derivatives ever gain enough liquidity to match the current liquidity in the OTC derivatives markets, for example rates?

-SS: When we look at the exchange traded versus the OTC market, we have to recognise the origins and the fundamentals behind them to understand what the future could entail.
+SS: When we look at the exchange traded versus the OTC derivatives market, we have to recognise the origins and the fundamentals behind them to understand what the future could entail.
 Exchange-traded derivatives were first launched for several asset classes, to provide various different exposures.
 These were new products.